-The Group is committed to maintaining a close relationship with its suppliers, including but not limited to insurance companies, custodian banks, overseas exchange participants and fund houses.
+The Group is committed to maintaining a close relationship with its suppliers, including but not limited to insurance companies, custodian banks and overseas exchange participants.
 During the Year, the Group has worked and engaged with 29 suppliers, all located in Hong Kong.